Magnetic moment of electrons in systems with spin-orbit coupling: Kubo formula for the linear kinetic magnetoelectric effect

 We will now analyze the linear response Kubo formula for the kinetic magnetoelectric effect~\cite{levitov1985magnetoelectric, PhysRevB.96.035120}.
 The latter represents the situation when an external time-dependent electric field $\bb E$ induces magnetization $\bb M$ in the system.
 In a linear theory, this effect is described by a magnetoelectric tensor $\chi_{\zeta\eta}$ such that $M_{\zeta}=\chi_{\zeta\eta}E_{\eta}$.
 Below, we consider the dc response of $\bb M$, i.e. the $\omega\to 0$ limit, but the results can be generalized to finite frequencies.
 For simplicity, we also assume that the electric field has no spatial dependence.

 Using the $\bb E=-(1/c)\partial \bb A/\partial t$ gauge, we can derive a Kubo formula for the dc magnetoelectric tensor,

 where $f_\varepsilon$ is the Fermi-Dirac distribution, $\Omega$ denotes the system volume, and prime represents a derivative with respect to $\varepsilon$.
-Note that Eq.~(\ref{Kubo1}) expresses magnetization averaged over the entire system.
+Note that Eq.~(\ref{Kubo1}) expresses the total magnetic moment of the system averaged over its volume.
 For more spatial resolution, one can use definitions of the magnetic moment operator that correspond to magnetic fields with a certain degree of localization~\cite{PhysRevB.111.L121402}.
 Let us also clarify that $\bb E$ is a perturbation, i.e. the Hamiltonians $H^{\text{(t)}}$ and $H^{\text{(b)}}$ do not depend on it.

 To ``project'' the Kubo formula of Eq.~(\ref{Kubo1}) to the branches, we expand the matrix products and compute the matrix trace.
 This leads to

 where $\mtr$ represents the operator traces computed within the branches, and we modified the integration domains using that $G^{\text{(t)}}_--G^{\text{(t)}}_+=0$ for $\varepsilon<\varepsilon^{\text{(t)}}$ and $G^{\text{(b)}}_--G^{\text{(b)}}_+=0$ for $\varepsilon>\varepsilon^{\text{(b)}}$.
 Eq.~(\ref{Kubo2}) contains four contributions to $\chi_{\zeta\eta}$, two of them are expressed by operators acting within the same branch, the other two involve Green's functions of both branches as well as components of the ``interbranch'' operators $\delta \bb v$, $\delta\bb\mu$.
 We would like to eliminate the latter.